 Numerous proposals were made by developing and least-developed countries.
 Most proposals came from the African Group and the group of least-developed countries.
 They usually identify parts of an agreement and suggest new wording to introduce new S&D provisions for developing countries or to strengthen existing ones.
 They relate to most WTO agreements, including the General Agreement on Trade in Services (GATS), the GATT and the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).

-Improvement of the dispute settlement system back to top
+Improvement of the dispute settlement system

 In November 2001, at the Doha Ministerial Conference, members agreed to negotiate to improve and clarify the dispute settlement system.
 The negotiations are not formally part of the single undertaking, which means they are not legally tied to the success or failure of the other negotiations mandated by the declaration.